ma3574/pre-commit-hooker/README.md

 # Pre Commit Hooker

-Repo to test pre commit hooks.

-Appending at Mon  5 Jul 2021 09:58:00 BST
+- Pre commit hook script exists in `.githooks/pre-commit`
+- It is set as executable
+- I had to run `git config core.hooksPath .githooks` from the root of this repo
+- That's all folks

-Appending at Mon  5 Jul 2021 09:58:52 BST
+Appending at Mon  5 Jul 2021 14:25:59 BST